nicotsx/ironmount/CONTRIBUTING.md

 3. Follow the link provided to review and sign the CLA electronically
 4. Once signed, the bot will update your PR status

-You only need to sign the CLA once, and it will cover all your future contributions to Ironmount.
+You only need to sign the CLA once, and it will cover all your future contributions to Zerobyte.

 ### Key Points of Our CLA